GarrettPT/nic_weather_app/README.md

 6. ejs

 **API Access Token**
 Before the application is ran, you will need to add an API token from https://home.openweathermap.org/api_keys (I can also provide you my API key via PM should the need arise for demoing purposes).
-Whenever you have your API key, navigate to the .env file, and save the key as "API_KEY=<your key here>".
+Whenever you have your API key, navigate to the .env file, and save the key as "API_KEY={your key here}".

 **In order to run:**